biostat0903/SRT-Server/README.md

 If there are any problems for SRT-Server, please feel free to ask here.
 We will ask you as soon as possible.

 ## Citation
-If you used our server, please cite the our paper: <em> SRT-Server: Powering the analysis of spatially resolved transcriptomics studies <\em>
+If you used our server, please cite the our paper: <br>
+<em> Sheng Yang, Xiang Zhou, 2023, <strong> SRT-Server: Powering the analysis of spatially resolved transcriptomics studies. </strong> <\em>